What are bedsores?

 Remember, developing bedsores is never the fault of your loved one.
 Negligence by the nursing home staff is never acceptable.
 The cost for treating bedsores can be expensive.
 A bedsore lawsuit can compensate you and your loved one for injuries suffered.

 In the Kansas City area, the attorneys at Nash & Franciskato are experienced in recovering financial compensation for medical expenses, pain and suffering, disfigurement and emotional trauma.
 We are your advocates and the voice for your elderly family member, fighting to stop his or her pain and suffering.
+We bring:

 Receive a Free Evaluation from a Nursing Home Bedsore Attorney